atmos-sphere/atmos/proposal/master.md

 One of the primary features of Atmos is that it is supposed to be a location to chill and play music.
-An obvious risk that will arise with this is that if users can choose what songs they would like in their sphere, they might choose copyrighted music and backgrounds.
+An obvious risk that will arise with this is that if users can choose what songs they would like in their sphere, they might choose copyrighted music and backgrounds if they are to choose external music which are not featured on the spotify platform.
 This isn't necessarily bad since spheres aren't monetized, but corporations will still want money for letting people listen to their music or use their content as backgrounds.
 There will need to be ads added somewhere for when copyrighted songs/backgrounds play to appease to